Cornices/cornice/docs/source/tutorial.rst

             request.validated['user'] = user

-When the validator finds errors, it adds them to the **request.errors** mapping, and that will return a 400 with the errors.
+The validators work by filling the **request.validated** dictionary.
+When the validator finds errors, it adds them to the **request.errors** dictionary, and that will return a 400 with the errors.

 Let's try our application so far with CURL::